DanielJDupont/DeepRL/README.md

 **Reward or Return**: Typically denoted with $r$ or $R$, some choose to use $R_t$ to be explicit with time, which is not needed.
 Some use $G$ and $G_t$ instead of $R$.
 The discount factor in reward calculations is typically denoted as $γ$ but some use $β$ or other symbols.

+### Markov Decision Processes:

+#### The Markov Property Depends Entirely on the Current State and Has No Memory of Past States:

+Reinforcement learning problems or sequential decision problems can be modelled as Markov decision processes (MDPs).
+These have the Markov propety where the next state depends on upon the current state.

+Chess is an intuitive example of something that is a Markov Decision Process.

+There is however a rule in chess that violates the Markov property called the **threehold repetition rule** where a game can be declared a draw if the same position occurs three times.

+We can get around this by keeping some finite record of the past six or so states, in our current state.
+This is an approach we can use to take what are intuitively non-Markovian elements in our problems and give them the Markov property in our implementation, so we can actually solve with them.

 ### Work in Progress:

 These algorithms are autonomous and can operate in novel situations very efficiently.